ShivankUdayawal/Machine-Learning-Projects/Air Quality in India/README.md

 ### Content:
 The dataset contains air quality data and AQI (Air Quality Index) at hourly and daily level of various stations across multiple cities in India.

+### Dataset:
+The data has been made publicly available by the Central Pollution Control Board: Link which is the official portal of Government of India.

+The dataset is a collection of pollutant readings across cities in India recorded between 2015 and 2020.
+The data consists of 26 cities in India, and is split into the following categories: -

+ Date - daily readings between 2015 and 2020

+ PM2.5 - Particulate Matter 2.5-micrometer in ug / m3

+ PM10 - Particulate Matter 10-micrometer in ug / m3

+ NO - Nitric Oxide in ug / m3

+ NO2 - Nitric Dioxide in ug / m3

+ NOx - Any Nitric x-oxide in ppb

+ NH3 - Ammonia in ug / m3

+ CO - Carbon Monoxide in mg / m3

+ SO2 - Sulphur Dioxide in ug / m3

+ O3 - Ozone in ug / m3

+ Benzene - Benzene in ug / m3

+ Toluene - Toluene in ug / m3

+ Xylene - Xylene in ug / m3

+ AQI - Air Quality Index

+ AQI Bucket - Air Quality Index Bucket (ranging from 'Good' to 'Hazardous')